maevecrossan/nomad-narratives/README.md

 The sign in page looks like the sign up page but the image is different.
 There is a username and password field which will only accept valid inputs.
 There is a sign in button below which is a prompt to sign up if the user has not created an account.

 ### Contact Us Page
 The contact page is in the same style as the sign in and sign up pages.
 It is accessible for all users (logged in or out) and requires users to enter in their name, email and a message.
 The valid submitted data will be sent to and visible in the admin panel by staff users.
+A success message will appear when a form is successfully submitted.

 ### New Post Page
 The new post page is accessible only to authorised users.
 Should unauthorised users attempt to access it, they will be redirected back to the welcome page.